|Project Name||Bringing Healthcare Access to Forgotten Villages|

 Establishing Supply Chains for Hygiene Products: Establishment of a supply chain through local bikers, supported by efficient technical solutions and coordinated through a network of distribution centres.
 Products in the chain include sanitary napkins, hand wash and toilet cleaner and will be expanded in response to demand of the community.
 The CHEs receive training on relevant entrepreneurial skills to expand their customer base and ensure entrepreneurial sustainability.

-- A tele-health mobile and web app is developed tested and deployed
+- A tele-health mobile and web app was developed, tested, and is used by 110 doctors, nurses, and Community Health Entrepreneurs

-- Women and adolescent girls from 50,000 Families were educated on menstrual hygiene and have access to sanitary napkins
+- Women and adolescent girls from 60,096 families were educated on menstrual hygiene and have access to sanitary napkins

 - 100 Community Health Entrepreneurs increased their income

-- A logistical supply chain is created between 200 villages
+- A logistical supply chain was created between 200 villages

 Seema believes it is essential for women in the household to have a hands-on source of income.
 Personal income not only suppresses poverty but also brings women in the household respect, agency and dignity, thus suppressing gender inequality in the family.
 She says “my dream is to see this world as a space where men and women share equal rights, respect and access to care.”